The Golf Channel for Golf Lessons

 The Importance of Physical Conditioning in Sustained Golf Performance

 Implementing a comprehensive physical conditioning programme is essential for enhancing a golfer’s performance and longevity in the sport.
+The integration of physiological conditioning into golf skill development is paramount for optimizing player performance and longevity in the sport.
+The game of golf demands not only precision but also physical endurance, flexibility, and strength.
 Key components of such a program include:

 • Flexibility Training: Improving flexibility enhances the range of motion during the swing, leading to better power generation and reduced injury risk.